Chinua Achebe: Teaching and producing (1953–1956)

 As a teacher he urged his students to read extensively and be original in their work.
 The students did not have access to the newspapers he had read as a student, so Achebe made his own available in the classroom.
 He taught in Oba for four months.
 He left the institution in 1954 and moved to Lagos to work for the Nigerian Broadcasting Service (NBS), a radio network started in 1933 by the colonial government.
 He was assigned to the Talks Department to prepare scripts for oral delivery.
 This helped him master the subtle nuances between written and spoken language, a skill that helped him later to write realistic dialogue.

 Lagos made a significant impression on him.
 A huge conurbation, the city teemed with recent migrants from the rural villages.
 Achebe revelled in the social and political activity around him and began work on a novel.
-This was challenging, since very little African fiction had been written in English, although Amos Tutuola's Palm-Wine Drinkard and Cyprian Ekwensi's People of the City were notable exceptions.
+This was challenging since very little African fiction had been written in English, although Amos Tutuola's Palm-Wine Drinkard and Cyprian Ekwensi's People of the City were notable exceptions.
 A visit to Nigeria by Queen Elizabeth II in 1956 highlighted issues of colonialism and politics, and was a significant moment for Achebe.

-Also in 1956, Achebe was selected to attend the staff training school for the British Broadcasting Corporation (BBC).
+Also in 1956, Achebe was selected to attend the staff training school for the BBC.
 His first trip outside Nigeria was an opportunity to advance his technical production skills, and to solicit feedback on his novel (which was later split into two books).
-In London, he met a novelist named Gilbert Phelps, to whom he offered the manuscript.
+In London, he met the novelist Gilbert Phelps, to whom he offered the manuscript.
 Phelps responded with great enthusiasm, asking Achebe if he could show it to his editor and publishers.
 Achebe declined, insisting that it needed more work.